Minimum 15 credits in Horticulture (PLHRT and PLSCI) coursework.

-The Minor Program of Study in Horticulture aims to increase students’ knowledge and skills for managing fruits, vegetables and landscape plants for the purpose of improving the quality of life for individuals and communities.
+The Horticulture Minor aims to increase students’ knowledge and skills for managing fruits, vegetables and landscape plants for the purpose of improving the quality of life for individuals and communities.
 A minor in horticulture can complement many areas of study, from art history to biological engineering to hotel management.

 To learn more about these courses, visit the Courses of Study website.